bris00/DFMA/diary/Essay 1.md

 * Making choices for me
 * Creating rules for me
 * Enforcing that I do as I'm told

+I just wanted to take a moment to express my gratitude for all the hard work you do.
+You may not realize it, but your efforts have a tremendous impact on me, and I truly appreciate all that you do.

+Thank you for taking the time to talk with me, whether it's to listen to my stories or help me work through a problem.
+Your willingness to lend an ear means more to me than you know.

+Your leadership is inspiring, and I am grateful for the guidance and direction you provide.
+Your ability to organize and manage tasks is truly impressive, and it's a privilege to work alongside you.

+Playing games with us is always a blast, and I appreciate the effort you put into making these activities fun and engaging.
+Your playful spirit and sense of humor make you a joy to be around.

+Thank you for taking the time to play with me, whether it's tossing a ball around or building a puzzle.
+Your willingness to engage with me on my level means the world to me.

+Your choices and rules are always fair and well thought out, and I am grateful for the structure and stability they provide.
+Your enforcement of these rules ensures that I stay on track and continue to grow and develop.

+Thank you again for all that you do.
+Your hard work does not go unnoticed, and I am lucky to have you in my life.

 With all my heart,